 The Highball has had a total redesign, with geometry updates and an option of CC or C-level carbon on the full build bikes.

-The biggest update is that it is now availabile in both 650b and 29er sizes, though the Small frame is 27.5in only and the XXL comes only in 29in.
+The biggest update is that it is now available in both 27.5 and 29er sizes, though the small frame is 27.5in only and the XXL comes only in 29in.

 Frame and equipment: internal routing and comfort concessions

-The Highball is Santa Cruz’s first entirely internally cable routed frame – the design team spent a good while putting different ideas through the grinder, with the result effectively moulding a separate pipe into the down tube of the frame to house the rear brake hose.
+The Highball is Santa Cruz’s first frame to feature entirely full internal cable routing – the design team spent a good while putting different ideas through the grinder, with the result effectively moulding a separate pipe into the down tube of the frame to house the rear brake hose.
 This means routing the hose is easy, with no clattering in the frame while riding.
-The shift cables run through the down tube to the bottom bracket, where a specially moulded piece of plastic sits as a cable guide, with a bolt on cover to keep the elements out (time will tell how it holds up to the kind of wet and grit our test machines get subjected to).
+The shift cables run through the down tube to the bottom bracket, where a specially moulded piece of plastic sits as a cable guide, with a bolt-on cover to keep the elements out (time will tell how it holds up to the kind of wet and grit our test machines get subjected to).

-The chainstay mounted rear brake may be a fiddle to mount and adjust, but a massive amount of the frame’s vibration absorbing ride quality comes from being able to reduce the amount of material in the seatstays – which couldn’t be done if the brake was mounted there.
-The 27.2mm seatpost – a first on a Santa Cruz mountain bike – also adds comforting compliance.
+The chainstay-mounted rear brake may be slightly harder to mount and adjust, but a massive amount of the frame’s vibration absorbing ride quality comes from being able to reduce the amount of material in the seatstays – which couldn’t be done if the brake was mounted there.
+The 27.2mm seatpost – a first on a Santa Cruz mountain bike – also adds compliance.

 The frames are available in both Santa Cruz’s top level CC carbon and the one-step-down C level carbon, although the C level is only available on the two full build options below XT spec.
-The alloy Highball is still in production too, and takes the geometry of the new Highball as a running change, although cable routing is external and the brake is seatstay mounted.
+The alloy Highball is still in production and takes the geometry of the new Highball as a running change, although cable routing is external and the brake is still mounted to the seatstay.
 This keeps the option open to run the optional singlespeed dropouts that the carbon frame misses out on.

-The Highball C frame carries around a 200g weight penalty over the CC, but the two full builds that use it come in about £500 cheaper than with the top-end carbon.
-The C uses a larger overlap area between layers of carbon and therefore has marginally increased wall thickness, but the guys at Santa Cruz say this doesn’t affect ride quality.
+The Highball C frame carries around a 200g weight penalty over the CC, but the two full builds that use it come in about $500 cheaper than with the top-end carbon.
+The C uses a larger overlap area between layers of carbon and therefore has marginally increased wall thickness.
+Santa Cruz claims this doesn’t affect ride quality.

 The new Highball is available in two grades of carbon, as well as aluminium